moritzmarquardt/MembraneAnalysisToolbox/README.md

 ## Usage
 - Look at `examples/` to see how the package can be used if you want to write your own code.
 - This python package was used for a publication on nanoporous carbon materials.
 Find the code and how the package was used for the paper here: [https://github.com/moritzmarquardt/carbon_paper_MAT](https://github.com/moritzmarquardt/carbon_paper_MAT).

+## Acknowledgement
+This Toolbox uses work by Gotthold Fläschner.